Android Development

 Google's android guide Home Contact

-Room Database library for Android
+Room Database Library for Android

 Some of the key features include:

-• Abstraction Over SQLite: Room provides a higher-level abstraction over SQLite, which reduces the amount of boilerplate code required to create and manage a database.
+• Abstraction Over SQLite: Room provides a higher-level abstraction over SQLite, reducing the amount of boilerplate code required to create and manage a database.

 • Type-Safe Queries: Room uses compile-time checks for SQL queries, catching errors early in the development process and reducing runtime errors related to database operations.